github/docs/content/codespaces/developing-in-codespaces/connecting-to-a-private-network.md

 ### Restricting access to the public internet

-At present, there is no way to restrict codespaces from accessing the public internet, or for appropriately authenticated users from accessing a forwarded port.
+At present, there is no way to restrict codespaces from accessing the public internet, or to restrict appropriately authenticated users from accessing a forwarded port.

 For more information on how to secure your codespaces, see ["Security in Codespaces"](/codespaces/codespaces-reference/security-in-codespaces).